KSEHano/BSc-Thesis/Thesis.md

 what I want to do

 Machine translation (MT) systems have been on the rise and seem to get better.
 In everyday lives an MT is already often used privately or by corporations to translate the fast changing content like social media feeds [@book].
 The quality of them is still questionable but they are improving.
 When evaluating the quality of a translation human evaluation is still the standard.
 While it is more accurate it is time consuming and expensive.
 For that reason an automatic evaluation could possible augment human evaluation which is already done  [@book pp. 24-27; @BetterTrans] . @BetterTrans showed that automatic evaluation can help improve MT.
-An automatic evaluation is very useful during the optimisation process of a MT system.
+An automatic evaluation is very useful during the optimization process of a MT system.
 It is faster and less expensive than a human evaluation and can therefore be repeatedly used during the development of a MT system.
 Another advantage is the potential for more objectivity [@book].
 Other than human judgment an automatic evaluation can be more objective, this of course depends on the code.
 Despite the advantages of an automatic evaluation they are still lacking and a human evaluation remains the gold standard to judge a translation FIND CITATION.
-For that reason automatic evaluation strives to have considerable correlation with human evaluation [@BLEU; @TER] ADD OTHER PAPAERS .
+For that reason automatic evaluation strives to have considerable correlation with human evaluation [@BLEU; @TER].
 Automated evaluation is an important tool for the improvement and the translation quality assessment of MT system.